 If something in your room or staircase needs repairing you should fill in a work ticket.
-Work tickets for the St Cross Annexe are yellow and are available in the lobby.
-Work tickets for the Hollybush Annexe are orange and are available from the Building Monitors.
-Work tickets for Frewin are pink and are available in the Frewin computer room or in the lodge.
-Work tickets for College are green and are available in the Bursary or in the lodge.
+Work tickets for the St Cross Annexe are available in the lobby.
+Work tickets for the Hollybush Annexe are available from the Building Monitors.
+Work tickets for Frewin are available in the Frewin computer room or at the bottom of Staircase IV.
+Work tickets for College are available in the Bursary or in the lodge.